-- Two and a half days is the perfect amount of time to do all of Disneyland and Disney California Adventure (DCA) even with crowds.
-Too bad no two and a half-day pass available.
+- Two and a half days is the perfect time to do all of Disneyland and Disney California Adventure (DCA), even with crowds.
+Too bad no two-and-a-half-day pass is available.

 - Magic Mornings (getting in before the park opens and a benefit of staying at the Grand Californian) is a bit hyped.
-B/c, not everything is opened, you basically get to go to one ride during the magic hour (and still wait).
+B/c, not everything is open, you get to go on one ride during the magic hour (and still wait).
 You do get a jump on the day.

 - The Radiator Springs Cars ride consistently has the most interminable wait and may be the best thing in Disneyland or DCA.
 If you haven’t been on it, it’s terrific.

-- “Soaring over California” is now “Soaring” letting you see global locations.
-While the higher definition video is beautiful, the ride seemed hurried to us to get in all the global spots.
+- “Soaring over California” is now “Soaring,” letting you see global locations.
+While the higher definition video is beautiful, the ride seemed hurried to us to get to all the international spots.
 We preferred SOC.

 - Disney will soon break ground on a new five-star resort next to the Disneyland hotel in Downtown Disney.
 The theaters and ESPN Zone will be demolished to make room for it.
 Does anyone really like ESPN Zone?

 - We could see nothing of the new “Star Wars: Galaxy’s Edge.”
-Scheduled to open summer 2019.
+It is scheduled to open summer of 2019.
 This could be cool.

-- The Starbuck’s app works for both downtown Disney Starbucks!
+- The Starbucks app works for both downtown Disney and Starbucks!
 A great timesaver!
 Shhh!
 Don’t tell anyone about the Starbucks app.

-- Christmas Day turned out was crowded as hell.
+- Christmas Day turned out to be crowded as hell.
 More than Christmas Eve or the day after Christmas.